Balrampur district, Chhattisgarh

 Balrampur-Ramanujganj district is a district in the Indian state of Chhattisgarh.
 It came into existence on 17 January 2012 and was formerly part of Surguja district.
 Balrampur-Ramanujganj district is the northernmost district of Chhattisgarh.
-It's seat is Balrampur.
+Its seat is Balrampur.

 Ramanujganj is one of the historical places in Balrampur district.
 It is the most populous town of the Balrampur district.
 Ramanujganj is the border town of Chhattishgarh-Jharkhand State.
 The nearest airports are Ranchi and Raipur.
 The nearest railway stations are Garhwa and Ambikapur.
 Balrampur district borders Jharkhand in the east, Uttar Pradesh in the north, Madhya Pradesh in the west.
 63% population are from Scheduled Tribes.

 Geography

 Balrampur district is mainly mountainous.
 In the south-west of the district is part of the Surguja Plateau.
 In the north of the district there are a set of parallel ranges.
 To the south of these ranges are several of the pats that make Surguja unique, which are some of the highest points in Chhattisgarh.
 On the border with Jharkhand are several more pats.

 There are several rivers in Balrampur district.
 The Kanhar river, a tributary of the Son, has its source near Kusmi in the south of the district and forms much of its border with Jharkhand.